luciaconde/hotspot-baker/README.md

 Whenever you want to change the details (name, password) of the network, run HotspotSetup again (only one network can be run at a time, so the new network will override the last one!).

+If you want to temporarily switch off the hotspot network (but still keep its configuration) run HotspotStop; the network can be re-started anytime afterwards by running HotspotStart.

-If you want to fully delete the currently existing network, run HotspotDelete.
+If you want to fully delete the currently existing network and all of its configuration, run HotspotDelete.